MetricDust/shopprop_site_docs/docs/intro.md

 - ✅ **Feature Releases & Changelogs**
   View version-specific updates and improvements.

-- 📱 **App Walkthroughs**
+- 📱 **Site Walkthroughs and Documentation**
-  Learn how to use different sections of the ShopProp mobile app.
+  Learn how to use different sections of the ShopProp website.

 - 🧠 **Q&A and Ticket System**
   Understand how to create and manage property-related requests.